luis261/aztraphile/README.md

 ### Monitoring and alerting
 - this project contains code that can plot graphs in the console; calls [Show-Graph](https://gist.github.com/PrateekKumarSingh/9168afa8e7c7da801efa858705fb485b) under the hood
   - graphical monitoring is available via ```Show-FaMetric``` which can display CPU and memory workload
-  - displaying key metrics over configurable spans of times like that can help you recognize patterns at first glance you might have missed otherwise
+  - displaying key metrics over configurable spans of time like that can help you recognize patterns at first glance you might have missed otherwise
   ![Show-FaMetric example usage](./readme_attachments/show_fametric_example_usage.png)
 - by default (if the condition described in the provisioning section [above](#automated-provisioning-in-azure) is met in the config file), you will receive E-Mail alerts pertaining to your function
   - there is a metric alert rule that triggers if the average CPU percentage is over 90
   - there is a metric alert rule that triggers if the maximum memory usage percentage is over 90
   - additionally, a log search alert rule is created that activates if any exceptions occurred in the execution of your Functions during the last hour
-- instead of using such builtin push-based constructs, you could easily opt for a polling-based approach by running queries periodically using ```Fetch-FaMetric``` and ```Fetch-FaInsights``` (a simple example of applying keyword message filtering to the results of ```Fetch-FaInsights``` is shown in the ("Advanced usage" section)[#advanced-usage], you can go explore the code or run the Get-Help commandlet on the mentioned utility functions for in-depth documentation)
+- instead of using such builtin push-based constructs, you could easily opt for a polling-based approach by running queries periodically using ```Fetch-FaMetric``` and ```Fetch-FaInsights``` (a simple example of applying keyword message filtering to the results of ```Fetch-FaInsights``` is shown in the ["Advanced usage" section](#advanced-usage), you can go explore the code or run the ```Get-Help``` commandlet on the mentioned utility functions for in-depth documentation)

 ### Additional orchestration features
 there are lots of orchestration/utility features in the form of powershell functions stored in ```aztra-utils.ps1```.
 You can run them locally, so you don't have to bother with the Azure portal